KatyDivina/TeachCraft-Server/README.md

 python ./wrapper
 ```
 If you do that, you can change the parameters for how the server launches in <a href='https://github.com/TeachCraft/TeachCraft-Server/blob/master/wrapper.properties.json#L30'>wrapper.properties.json</a>

+### To connect to server

+- Launch Minecraft v1.8 on Mojang's official launcher [<a href='https://www.youtube.com/watch?v=6honpgnzfcI'>Video</a>]
+- Or launch with our <a href='https://github.com/TeachCraft/TeachCraft-ClientLauncher'>custom python launcher</a>, already hardcoded to v1.8

 ### Open Source Libraries Used